secured lock Secured with SHA-256 Encryption

 Pros

-• Great Bundling Discounts: Farmers treat Missouri drivers to discounts for bundling home and auto insurance, making it a great option for those who want to streamline their coverage.
+• Great Bundling Discounts: Farmers Missouri rewards drivers with discounts for bundling car and homeowners insurance, and it is a great option for those seeking to bundle their coverage.

-• Local Agent Network: Farmers’ extensive Missouri network provides drivers with local support, making them feel secure about their coverage and claims service.
+• Local Agent Network: Farmers extensive agent network provides MO drivers with a neighborhood presence, making them at ease with their coverage and claim settlement.

-• Specialized Coverage Options: Farmers provides add-ons such as rideshare coverage and new car replacement for Missouri drivers who need customized insurance solutions.
+• Specialized Coverage Features: Farmers offers add-ons like rideshare coverage and new car replacements to Missouri drivers who require specialized coverage.

 Cons

-• High Monthly Rates: As mentioned in the Farmers auto insurance review, the company’s $48 monthly premium is steep, making it less suitable for those seeking cheap Missouri auto insurance.
+• High Monthly Premium: As noted in the Farmers auto insurance review, the firm’s $48 monthly premium is higher and less ideal for those looking for cheap Missouri auto insurance.

 #10 – Allstate: Best for Accident Forgiveness